golemfactory/yagna-zksync/README.md

 ### Client library

-The (client library)[https://github.com/matter-labs/zksync/tree/master/js/zksync.js] is the gateway between yagna and the zkSync network.
+The [client library](https://github.com/matter-labs/zksync/tree/master/js/zksync.js) is the gateway between yagna and the zkSync network.
-It is currently written in JavaScript, but the Rust version is on the roadmap ( At GF or ML ) The library providers easy to use methods to call the (Provider)[#provider].
+It is currently written in JavaScript, but the Rust version is on the roadmap ( At GF or ML ) The library providers easy to use methods to call the [Provider](#provider).

 ### Contracts

-The (contracts)[https://github.com/matter-labs/zksync/blob/master/contracts/contracts] are used to produce the blocks and govern the network.
+The [contracts](https://github.com/matter-labs/zksync/blob/master/contracts/contracts) are used to produce the blocks and govern the network.
-The (Main contract)[] handles new blocks, deposits/withdraws and exists The (Gov contract)[] handles what ERC20 tokens are available and management of validators
+The [Main contract]() handles new blocks, deposits/withdraws and exists The [Gov contract]() handles what ERC20 tokens are available and management of validators

 ### Provider